open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 ### Getting Started

-1. Create an issue by clicking the "Issues" tab on the top bar and then the green "New issue" button.
-Click the "Get started" button to add contributors, complete the form, and click the "Submit new issue" button.
+1. Create an issue by following these instructions:
+   - Click the "Issues" tab on the top bar.
+   - Click the green "New issue" button at the top right.
+   - Click the "Get started" button to add contributors.
+   - Add a title, e.g., `Feature: Add @GITHUB-USERNAME as a contributor`. <br> Change "@GITHUB-USERNAME" to your GitHub username.
+   - Complete the form.
+You can refer to the example in each textarea to fill them in.
+   - Click the "Submit new issue" button.
 2. Fork the [guestbook repository](https://github.com/open-sauced/guestbook).
 3. Clone your forked repository to your computer.
 4. Run `npm install` to install the dependencies.